Stephen Wayda is an internationally

 “Stephen Wayda has shared the dream for some thirty years.
 From an inauspicious start, he has become the most published photographer in the history of Playboy.
 His iconic images have helped change the way the world looks at women, and the way women look at the world.
 His influence on photography cannot be overstated.
 With a commitment to visual innovations, and an artistic sense of sexuality, his work reflects my own views of women, and his contribution to photography will live on for generations to come.”

-At Playboy, where he photographed the most celebrities, covers, women and pictorials in the magazine’s history, he joined some of the most influential, and noted photographers in creating iconic, controversial and celebrated images.
+At Playboy, where he photographed the most celebrities, covers, women and pictorials in the magazine’s history, he was joined by many of the most influential, celebrated and noted photographers in creating iconic, controversial and celebrated images.

 Wayda has photographed on four continents, from the African plains to Tengboche Monastery at the base of Mt.
-Everest, from the islands in the Pacific and the Caribbean to the cosmopolitan cities of Europe, and from the heartland of America to the bustling cities of Asia.
-His technical expertise ranges from an iPhone and Polaroid camera to vintage 8 inch x10 inch view cameras, and from the use of daylight to the lighting of a small stage with 40 strobes.
+Everest, from the islands in the Pacific and the Caribbean to the cosmopolitan cities of Europe, and from the heartland of America to the cities and jungles of Asia.
+His technical expertise ranges from an iPhone and Polaroid camera to vintage 8 inch x 10 inch view cameras, and from the use of daylight to the lighting of a small stage with 40 strobes.

 His serendipitous path of becoming a photographer started as a print journalist for The Salt Lake Tribune.
 There he interviewed death row inmates, investigated gambling rings, challenged the local power structure, covered murders and mayhem, local and state governments and the lives of everyday people who became news through triumph, failure and tragedy.
 During his time as a reporter, Salt Lake City and the Salt Lake City Police Dept. honored Wayda for saving the life of Salt Lake City Police Officer Brent Elcock.

 At the Tribune he added photojournalism to his reporting duties, where in the late ‘70s he developed an innovative method of photographic printing in Letterpress newspapers.
-This innovation led him into “fashion” photography for a Salt Lake City department store, resulting in a small town retailer becoming the largest user of advertising photographs in Letterpress newspapers in the country.
+This innovation led him and his mentor Brent Herridge into “fashion” photography for a Salt Lake City department store, resulting in a small town retailer becoming the largest user of advertising photographs in Letterpress newspapers in the country.